ngocdaothanh/jsg/doc/build.rst

 Build Java lib
 ==============

-After building the NDK lib, build the Java part as normal.
+After building the NDK lib, build the Java part as normal:
-See project.properties to know which dependency projects are needed.
+* See project.properties to know dependency projects
+* Also see doc directory to know dependency .jar files